DevExpress/testcafe-browser-provider-electron/README.md

 ### Specifying Target Webpage in Test Code

 In most cases, the target webpage is the main application page specified via the `mainWindowUrl` configuration option.
+You don't have to specify it in the fixture.
+Also you can use the `mainWindowUrl` helper.

 ```json
 {